mhenrixon/sidekiq-unique-jobs/README.md

 Start the console with the following command `bundle exec jobs console`.

 #### List Unique Keys
-`keys '*', count: 100`
+`keys '*', 100`

 #### Remove Unique Keys
-`del_by '*', count: 100, dry_run: false` the dry_run and count parameters are both required.
+`del '*', 100, false` the dry_run and count parameters are both required.
 This is to have some type of protection against clearing out all uniqueness.

 ### Command Line

 `bundle exec jobs` displays help on how to use the unique jobs command line.

 ## Testing